 Whichever you choose, it'll be sure to get some laughs as people run around in search of items.

-Whether you've built employee appreciation into your company’s bigger values or you're looking for Employee Appreciation Day ideas for the first time, you’re sure to see the benefits.
+Whether you've built employee appreciation into your company’s bigger values or you're looking for ideas for Employee Appreciation Day for the first time, you’re sure to see the benefits.
 And if you’d like to learn more about social recognition platforms, contact us today to learn more.

 Terryberry's Be Recognized Platform offers a comprehensive solution that can host your recognition efforts, including milestone and service awards, peer-to-peer social recognition, feedback and communication, and performance and incentive rewards.